17 Summer Research Internships for High School Students

 Fermilab operates under the U.S Department of Energy, and is America’s premier lab for particle physics research.
 The lab offers this 7-week research internship for high school students who are keen on exploring research in the field of engineering physics.
 As an intern, you will contribute to Fermilab research.
 The fact that the program is offered by a government-affiliated body can make it a prestigious addition to your profile, especially if you’re planning to pursue STEM.

-The lab works in the fields of particle physics and accelerator research, and as an intern, you will work on projects involving particle physics, particle accelerators and detectors, computer science, and quantum science to analyze data.
+The lab works in the fields of particle physics and accelerator research.
+You will work on projects involving particle physics, particle accelerators and detectors, computer science, and quantum science.
 You will also be tasked with data collection via entrance and exit surveys, writing a research abstract, and giving oral presentations!

 Cost/Stipend: No cost.
 Students will be paid $16.20 per hour.